Paul S. Rusnock

 Chris Johnson is the vice president of Boeing Commercial Satellite Services.
 As the leader of this services unit within Boeing Satellite Systems International, he oversees a team of sales, marketing, technical and customer service personnel responsible for the development of innovative solutions for satellite customers by marketing commercial satellite telecommunications services to the U.S. government and other satellite users.

-Prior to his current position he was the director of business development for Government Space Systems, a unit of Boeing Network and Space System (BN&SS), responsible for the business development activities for the current and future navigation, communication, special mission and civil business sectors.
+Prior to his current position he was the director of business development for Government Space Systems, a unit of Boeing Space and Missile Systems (SMS), responsible for the business development activities for the current and future navigation, communication, special mission and civil business sectors.
 He joined Boeing in 2000.

 Previously Johnson was the deputy director of business development for National Programs, responsible for strategy development and implementation; campaign management; and the creation and delivery of advocacy and marketing information.
 He has also held senior manager and chief architect roles, and was responsible for the definition of future space solutions for multiple commercial and government programs.